txt/se22/docs/hw2.md

 # Homework 2

+Take a working system (written in LUA) and write it in any other language.

+The task is very simple (lots of very small moving parts).
+- The real goal here is to get your group to practice working together.
+- You have five people in your group.
+Time to divide and conqueor.

+## What to hand in:
+- A repo, to Moodle, with all the code and the output of your code (in `out1.txt` in `/docs/out`).

+## A Small Task
-Write some code to read a CSV file and generate summaries of columns (medians and standard deviation for numerics; mode and entropy for symbolic columns).
+The task is write some code to read a CSV file and generate summaries of columns (medians and standard deviation for numerics; mode and entropy for symbolic columns).

-The task is very simple.
-The real goal here is to get your group to practice working together.
-- This a small task with lots of even smaller moving parts.
-- So your first step must be to
+For symbols:
+- mid = mode = most common symbol
+- div = entropy = for symbols occurring at probability p1,p1,... then
+  <em>&sum; -p<sub>i</sub> \* log2(p<sub>i</sub>)</em>.

+For numbers:
+- mid = median = sort numbers seen so far, return the middle value
+- div = standard deviation = sort numbers, find 90th, 10th percentile, return (90th-10th)/2.56
+  - why? well you know that 1 or 2 standard deviations captures 66 to 95\% of the mass.
+So somewhere in-between 1 and 2 is some point where you catch 90\% (that point is 1.28 standard deviations, so we used plus or minus 1.28=2.56)

+## First step
+Read a [quick tutorial on LUA](https://learnxinyminutes.com/docs/lua/) (but you only have to read it, not write it)

-  - Find some way to divide this work across may small files
+Find some way to divide the functionality across may small files
-  - Write a test suite that checks if code from personA works wouth code form PersonB.:wq
-  - :
+- e.g. one file per class
+- e.g. anything to do command-line options into its own file
+- e.g. misc utilities into its own file.
+- e.g. test cases in a separate file

+## Functionality

+High level: write a command-line tool that

-  (so that different people can each work sperately on their own work);
+(so that different people can each work separately on their own work);
 - As a side goal, one lesson here is you'll have to work in languages you've never seen before.
 Get used to it.

-Internal to your code you must have different obejcts for `Num`eric and `Sym`olic columns.
+Internal to your code you must have different objects for `Num`eric and `Sym`olic columns.
-THese are stored in a `Data` object which stores `Row` objects, which are summarizes in `Num`s or `Sym`s.
-So to make the sumamries:
+These are stored in a `Data` object which stores `Row` objects, which are summarizes in `Num`s or `Sym`s.
+So to make the summaries:

 - Load in the csv into a `Data`
-- The ask each `Num` and `Sym` for their central tendancy and diversity aroun that center.
+- The ask each `Num` and `Sym` for their central tendency and diversity aroun that center.

 ## Resources